New York Air Quality Today: 8 Cities Ranked - AQI 47 (Good)

 What is the current air quality in New York?

-The average Air Quality Index across 8 monitored cities in New York is currently 51, which is considered moderate.
-4 cities currently have good air quality (AQI 0-50).
+The average Air Quality Index across 8 monitored cities in New York is currently 47, which is considered good.
+6 cities currently have good air quality (AQI 0-50).

 Which city in New York has the best air quality?

-Currently, Syracuse has the best air quality in New York with an AQI of 35 (Good).
+Currently, New York has the best air quality in New York with an AQI of 35 (Good).
 Air quality rankings can change throughout the day based on weather conditions, traffic patterns, and other factors.

 Is it safe to exercise outdoors in New York?